 Ultraviolet Germicidal Lights are unique devices that safely give off the highest UV light intensity available, working to help reduce airborne biological contaminants like germs.
 They also help decrease concentrations of airborne bio aerosols by 50 percent in as little as 45 minutes.
 UV Germicidal Lights even help stop further accrual of germs in your home and inside your HVAC system.

 HEPA—or High Efficiency Particulate Air—filters are top-shelf air filters that remove 99.97% of air contaminants, such as pollen and ragweed.
-HEPA filters are relied on in hospitals and science labs, where concerns about health and contamination are elevated.
+HEPA filters are relied on in hospitals and science labs, where considerations about health and contamination are elevated.

 HEPA filters with carbon filtration help remove: